UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 On the other hand, a response addressing a simple data request will be sent back through the `sending connection` that sent the request in the first place, because the data is cached on our Python server and does not waste the time and thread resource of the user.

 #### 2) Network Manager
-The `Network Manager` is used when a message is passed in from either the socket or the UART port.
-The core purpose of the `Network Manager` is to manage the node data and overall network information.
-All the edge nodes update the data of a node whenever there is a new update, independent of the user's request.
-When new data is received, it updates the node status or the data of the corresponding node.
+The `Network Manager` is used when a message is received from either the socket or the UART port.
+The core purpose of the `Network Manager` is to manage node data and overall network information.
+If the message is not related to the network or data, it will be relayed to another manager.
+The `Network Manager` always checks the 5-byte command of the message first before determine how to process the message.

+All the edge nodes update their data independently of user requests whenever there is a new update.
+When new data is received, it updates the node status or the corresponding node's data.

 The `Network Manager` maintains a list of nodes that is globally accessible to all other classes.
 Each node keeps a deque of (data, time) pairs.
-The purpose of the deque is to log the history of each data.
-When the user requests a data update through the `sending connection` and the `Socket Manager` calls a callback function defined by the `Network Manager`, the `Network Manager` will search through the list of nodes and their histories to get the most recent data.
-Then, it passes the data request or the network request back through the same `sending connection`.
+The purpose of the deque is to log the history of each data changes.
+When the user requests a data update through the `sending connection`, the `Socket Manager` calls a callback function defined by the `Network Manager`, the `Network Manager` will search through the list of nodes and their histories to get the most recent data.
+It then passes the data request or network request back through the same `sending connection`.

-[talking about parsing the address]
+When the `Network Manager` receives a message that needs to be relayed to the `Uart Manager`, it will remove the 5-byte command from the message before sending it through UART to the root module.
+The reason for this is that the 5-byte command is meant to instruct the Python server on what to do with the message, such as one-to-one communication or broadcast messaging.

 #### 3) Uart Manager
-[talk about scan, read, write]

-[talking about start and ending bytes]
+The `Uart Manager` primarily focuses on receiving messages from the root module and sending messages to the root module.
+First, it scans the serial ports for UART ports to establish a connection.
+Then, it launches a thread dedicated to listening for incoming messages from the root module.
+When the `Network Manager` needs to send a message, it will do so through the UART port by calling the callback function defined in the `Uart Manager`.

+Every message sent through the UART serial connection has custom-defined `starting and ending bytes` to signal the beginning and end of a message.
+When listening for incoming UART communication, it will start parsing a new message upon receiving a `starting byte` and will stop parsing, sending the complete message to the `Network Manager` after reading the `ending byte`.

+When sending a message from the Python server to the root module, the `Uart Manager` handles the logic of adding a `starting byte` and an `ending byte`.

 ### Detailed Callback Functions Flow
   - should propably include in python code file itself? or introduce in certain degress in readme as well?